BBai-Tips/bbai/CONVENTIONS.md

 - Maintain docs/ directory
 - Use JSDoc comments for code documentation
 - Use Swagger/OpenAPI comments for API endpoint documentation
+- Create a dedicated documentation site at https://bbai.tips

 ## AI Integration
+- Use VoyageAI for code-specific embedding model
+- Implement a utility for chunking code prior to creating embeddings
+- Use a local in-memory (or disk) vector store and search
-- Abstraction for LLM providers
+- Create an abstraction layer for LLM providers (initially supporting Claude)
-- Pipelines for handling common conversations; code analysis, code refactoring, etc
+- Implement pipelines for handling common conversations; code analysis, code refactoring, etc
-- Embeddings for vector similarity for code chunks
+- Use embeddings for vector similarity for code chunks

+## Deployment
+- Aim for simple deployment process for end-users
+- Consider using `brew install bbai` for easy installation
+- Include both CLI tools and API code in the installation
+- Implement GitHub actions for building and compiling releases

 When discussing the project, refer to these conventions.
 Code suggestions should align with the project's style, structure, and technologies.
 Prioritize advanced techniques and efficient solutions within the project's scope.